lisefrac/redtrilliumgardens.com/content/buy-plants.md

 Here's the list.
 Note that these are mostly **plug-sized plants**, in ~3.5"-4" (1 pint) containers.
 We also have a few quart-sized containers available at this time.

-### Native perennials
+### Native perennials - $5/pint or $9/quart
-- Yarrow (multi-hued cultivar) - Achillea millefolium - $5/plug
+- Yarrow (multi-hued cultivar) - Achillea millefolium - pints and quarts
-- Wild bergamot/bee-balm - Monarda fistulosa - $5 per plug; $9 for a quart
+- Wild bergamot/bee-balm - Monarda fistulosa - pints and quarts
-- Spotted bee-balm - Monarda punctata - $5/plug
+- Spotted bee-balm - Monarda punctata - pints only
-- Swamp/rose milkweed - Asclepias incarnata - $5/plug
+- Swamp/rose milkweed - Asclepias incarnata - pints only
-- Broad-leaved mountain mint - Pycnanthemum muticum - $5/plug
+- Broad-leaved mountain mint - Pycnanthemum muticum - pints only
-- Virginia mountain-mint - Pycnanthemum virginianum - $5/plug
+- Virginia mountain-mint - Pycnanthemum virginianum - pints only
+- Heart leaved aster - Symphyotrichum cordifolium - pints only

 ### Native annuals
 - Partridge pea - Chamaecrista fasciculata - $7 for 2 plants in a quart pot
 - Wild cucumber - Echinocystis lobata - $6 for 1 plant in a 2qt pot.
 (These are large plants!)

+### "Zoigls" - $3 pint or 2 for $5

+"Zoigl" originally referred to a specific style of home-brewn, unfiltered German beer with no shelf life.
+It's also used to describe a beer that didn't quite come out as expected, and thus isn't suitable for wide distribution -- a "factory second," if you will.

+What does this have to do with native plants?
+Well, we have some plants that didn't quite come out as planned, or that we can't identify to species level.
+We're marking these down to $3 per pot, or 2 for $5 -- the same price as our annual non-natives.

+- _Monarda?_ These seeds were labeled Monarda punctata, but have produced plants that look more like Monarda fistulosa.
+I'll know when they flower, but in the meantime, you can get a discount on a lovely native that -- regardless of species -- has sweet-scented leaves and flowers.
+- _Symphyotrichum cordifolium or Eurybia divaricata?_ These are from seeds I collected last year, but I didn't key out the plant when it was flowering.
+All I know they are from one of the genera that used to be classed under _Aster_, before the genus was split into 10 different genera(!)
+With only leaves to go on, I can't tell them apart (nor can iNaturalist!)
+So until they flower, you can benefit from my mistake!

 ### Non-native perennials - $4 each
 - Lavender ('Munstead')